tarasglek/bpftrace_pagefaults/README.md

 # EBPF for Tracing How Firefox Uses Page Faults to Load Libraries

-Modern browsers are some of the most complicated programs ever written, main Firefox library on my system is over 130Mbytes.
-Doing 130MB of IO poorly can be quite a performance hit, even with SSDs :).
-It's good to know how to trace that sort of IO.
+Modern browsers are some of the most complicated programs ever written.
+For example, the main Firefox library on my system is over 130Mbytes.
+Doing 130MB of IO poorly can be quite a performance hit, even with SSDs! :).

-Few people seem to understand how memory-mapped IO works, fewer know how to observe it.
-For example, years ago when I was working on Firefox startup performance, I noticed that libraries were loaded backwards ([paper](https://arxiv.org/pdf/1010.2196.pdf), GCC [bug](https://gcc.gnu.org/bugzilla/show_bug.cgi?id=46770), [deleted blog](https://news.ycombinator.com/item?id=1385994)) on Linux.
+Few people seem to understand how memory-mapped IO works.
+There are no pre-canned tools to observe it on Linux, even fewer know how to observe it.
+Years ago, when I was working on Firefox startup performance, I discovered that libraries were loaded backwards ([paper](https://arxiv.org/pdf/1010.2196.pdf), GCC [bug](https://gcc.gnu.org/bugzilla/show_bug.cgi?id=46770), [deleted blog](https://news.ycombinator.com/item?id=1385994)) on Linux.
 Figuring this out was super-painful, involved learning SystemTap and a setting up a just-right kernel with headers and symbols.

 I decided to use above example to investigate solving this problem using modern EBPF.
 Noticed that there wasn't any bpf that I could google for tracing mmap-IO.
 This is now documented in [github](https://github.com/tarasglek/bpftrace_pagefaults).